-Whether it’s a teen boot camp, therapeutic boarding school, military school, wilderness program, teen work ranch or something similar, the experts at help Your Teen Now will work with you to find the program that fits your child’s particular diagnosis.
-Some of the more common conditions include ADD/ADHD, low self-esteem, anxiety, depression, bipolar, eating disorders, abuse trauma, substance abuse and more.
+Whether it’s a teen boot camp, therapeutic boarding school, military school, wilderness program, teen work ranch or something similar, the experts at help Your Teen Now will work with you to find the program that fits your child’s diagnosis.
+Some of the more common conditions include ADD/ADHD, low self-esteem, anxiety, depression, bipolar, eating disorders, abuse trauma, substance abuse, and more.
 At Help Your Teen Now, we have been where you are now and want to lend you all the support and resources you need to get your Oregon teen some real, long-lasting help.

 Please contact Help Your Teen Now at 1-800-901-7347 for a free consultation today so that your family can start this difficult but ultimately rewarding journey.